 Barley vs Rice - Health impact and Nutrition Comparison

-On the other hand, rice is another type of grain that has different sizes, shapes, and colors.
+On the other hand, rice is another type of grain with different sizes, shapes, and colors.
 In this article, we are taking into consideration long, white, regular, enriched rice.
-Rice takes a much shorter duration to cook and it has different types of processes.
-It is important to note that, in the case of enriched rice, draining the rice and throwing away the boiled water is not recommended.
+Rice takes a much shorter duration to cook, and it has different types of processes.
+It is important to note that draining the rice and throwing away the boiled water is not recommended in the case of enriched rice.
 With the drained water, a lot of the enriched elements are washed away.

 Nutritional data comparison

-In this part of the article, we are going to compare the nutritional data of barley and rice, based on 100g of each.
+In this part of the article, we will compare the nutritional data of barley and rice, based on 100g of each.
 The barley taken into consideration is the hulled barley and the rice taken into consideration is long, white, enriched rice.

 Barley has a lower glycemic index compared to rice.
 Barley is classified as low glycemic food, with a glycemic index of 28.
-Whereas, rice is classified as a medium glycemic index food, with a glycemic index of 60.
+In comparison, rice is classified as a medium glycemic index food, with a glycemic index of 60.

 Barely is richer in protein compared to rice.
 Barley has 12.48g of protein.
-Whereas rice has 2.69g of protein.
-Although barley is rich in protein it is not rich in essential amino acids.
+In comparison, rice has 2.69g of protein.
+Although barley is rich in protein, it is not rich in essential amino acids.